sftcd/tek_transparency/README.md

 contact tracing.

-[``tek_survey.sh``](./tek_survey.sh) is a script that we run as a cronjob every 6 hours to collect the TEKs being published for the Swiss, Italian, German and Polish apps.
+[``tek_survey.sh``](./tek_survey.sh) is a script that we run as a cronjob every hour to collect the TEKs being published for the Swiss, Italian, German, Polish and Danish apps.
 We'd hope to improve how that's done and extend the set as time goes on.

 We also collect configuration information for those apps that